30 Salesforce bloggers you need to follow right now

 @Enreeco

-Enrico’s developer blog is a mecca of technological insight with practical, clear and easy to follow tutorials on a huge range of topics.
+Enrico’s developer blog is a mecca of technological insight with practical, clear and easy-to-follow tutorials on a huge range of topics.

 Rakesh Gupta